 “We’re gonna use the audit and really show you everything you’ve taken and everything you have left to take in every category,” Washington said.
 “The reason why the audit is good is because it keeps track of your own personal history of everything that you’ve taken and still need to take.”

-In CASA’s lobby on the left hand side by the front desk, there are maps for each major within the college.
+In the College of Arts and Sciences lobby, on the left hand side by the front desk, there are maps for each major within the college.
 Maps are a four year, 12-semester long outline of the best sequencing of what a student in that particular major.

-Whether you’re an organized student with course reference numbers written down until graduation or a undecided sophomore who’s coming up on spring semester, CASA has something for you.
+Whether you’re an organized student with course reference numbers written down until graduation or a undecided sophomore who’s coming up on spring semester, A&S has something for you.